dconstruct-tech/dash-sdk/docs/dash-pack/dash-go.md

 Joins spatial data on the fly, allowing users to generate long expressions in order to visualize the data of their surrounding environment.
 This can be used for transferring environmental data to autonomous robots for them to traverse through the environment.

 ### d.ASH Go Android Application

-#### Installation Guide
-Before installing, ensure that your mobile device meets the minimum system requirements.
+Before installing the application, ensure that your mobile device meets the minimum system requirements.

-Click [here](https://play.google.com/store/apps/details?id=ai.dconstruct.dashpack) to install the d.ASH Go application on your Android device.
-Alternatively, you can enter the Google Play Store and search for our app.
+#### System Requirements

 | Minimum System Requirements                                       | Recommended System Requirements                                   |
 |-------------------------------------------------------------------|-------------------------------------------------------------------|